joelvandal/node-oauth2-gm/README.md

 - **Vehicle Commands**: Provides endpoints to send requests such as locking/unlocking doors, starting the vehicle, and diagnostics.
 - **Utility Functions**: Modular codebase with reusable utility functions.

+## Supported MFA Methods 🔒

+This library supports the following Multi-Factor Authentication (MFA) methods for enhanced security:

+- **Email:** Fully supported.
+MFA codes are sent to the user's registered email address.
+- **TOTP (Time-based One-Time Password):** Fully supported.
+Compatible with popular authenticator apps like Google Authenticator, Authy, or Microsoft Authenticator.
+- **SMS:** *Currently under development.* Support for SMS-based MFA will be available in a future release.

+Stay tuned for updates on SMS support!

 ## Prerequisites

 - Node.js (v18 or later)